Stormwind99/MegaMap/README.md

 ## Notes

+* To debug:
-* To debug, '''cp build/resources/main/mcmod.info src/resources/mcmod.info''' beforehand since debugger does not run build with gradle string replacement.
+   * '''cp build/resources/main/mcmod.info src/resources/mcmod.info''' beforehand since debugger does not run build with gradle string replacement.
 Then '''git checkout src/resources/mcmod.info''' afterward to revert back to generated mcmod.info template.
+   * Also comment out Gradle string replacements in Reference,java and uncomment the explicit string constants below it (since debug won't do the Gradle string replacement)